pytexas/pytexas.github.io/foundation/docs/blog/posts/2024-conference-recap.md

 and bridged the gap.
 We were very pleased with the level of interaction that was occurring.
 Next, we used [Slido](https://www.slido.com/) for all speaker questions.
 This decision was highly praised by both attendees and speakers alike.
-Slido allowed us to have attendees, either remote or in-person, ask anonymous questions to the speaker during their talk.
+Slido allowed us to have attendees, either remote or in-person, ask questions to the speaker during their talk.
 Other attendees could see these questions and upvote the ones they also wanted to ask.
 We had our organizers moderating the questions and approving them prior to being visible, which allowed us to ensure